-Here at Student Discount Squirrel, we know a thing or two about saving you money on expenses as you work your way throughout university and college life.
+Here at Student Discount Squirrel, we know a thing or two about saving you money on expenses as you work your way throughout university and college life there might come a time where you have to make money too.

-No matter how hard you try, we all feel a bit squeezed once in a while cash-wise and failing having generous rich relatives or a lucky lottery win, finding some extra dollar can be near-impossible to do.
+No matter how hard you try, we all feel a bit squeezed once in a while cash-wise and failing to have generous rich relatives or a lucky lottery win, finding some extra money can be near-impossible to do.

-But there’s also some ways that you can earn some extra cash as you go about your everyday life, without having to commit to set hours at a normal job.
-Read on for just some of the possibilities to make some spare cash without having to go too far out of your normal routine or comfort zone!
+But there are also some ways that you can earn some extra cash as you go about your everyday life, without having to commit to set hours at a normal job.
+Read on for just some of the possibilities to make some spare cash without having to go too far out of your normal routine or comfort zone and learn how to make money as a student.

-If you have a fair few followers on social media, you may be able to start making money out of it.
+If you have a fair few followers on social media, you may be able to start to make money out of it.
 If you blog, advertorial writing can pay and whilst affiliate links often seem like they’ll only earn small change, this soon accumulates as your readership grows and develops.

-Check out Affiliate Window for more on becoming an affiliate publisher.
+Check out Affiliate Window for more on becoming an affiliate publisher and get paid.

 Relevant banner ads can also be featured on a CPC (Cost Per Click) or CPM (Cost Per Thousand impressions) through blogs or websites but be careful not to over-feature them as they often look a bit garish and unsightly.